Register for JCA Kesher Programming

 Students meet weekly to build community with their peers, develop a basic foundation of Jewish literacy, and celebrate Judaism together.
 In these classes, students focus on Jewish Values (Midot).
 We teach Jewish values using experiential and project based learning techniques.
 We interact with these values over the course of the year in relation to Jewish holidays, texts, prayers, rituals, and weekly Torah portions.

 Once a month we come together as a school on Sunday at 10:00 am for Learner’s Minyan where we learn about and practice the basics of t’fillah (prayer) and perform the rituals of Havdalah.
-Parents are encouraged to join us for this time.
+Parents are requested to join us for this important school community time.

 Our Hebrew Philosophy